Centrality-Based Node Feature Augmentation for Robust Network Alignment: Methodology

 {\bf (Phase 1: CNFA)} In our study, we present {\it CNFA} for the NA task.
 This idea is motivated from the fact that other NFA techniques such as embedding via topological regularization \cite{song2021topological} and spectral pre-coloring \cite{feldman2022weisfeiler} are not permutation-invariant.
 Such existing NFA methods can allow the augmented node features to vary based on the node ordering of networks.
 That is, without knowledge of the node correspondence, two nodes in a ground truth cross-network node pair can exhibit largely different node features based on the arbitrary node ordering in each network.
 This poses a technical challenge for NA since the consistency assumption across the networks is violated, ultimately leading to significant performance degradation.
 Thus, it is of paramount importance to augment node features according to a new design principle that should maintain \textit{permutation invariance} in order to guarantee satisfactory performance of NA.

 To this end, we propose the CNFA that ensures three key guiding principles for each node's {\it centrality}: 1) expressiveness, 2) permutation invariance, and 3) consistency (see Section \ref{section 4.1.1} for further details).
 In CNFA, we start by calculating widely used centrality measures, including degree, eigenvector \cite{bonacich1972factoring}, Katz \cite{katz1953new}, betweenness \cite{freeman1977set}, PageRank \cite{page1999pagerank}, and closeness \cite{freeman1978centrality}, for a given network.
 Next, as depicted in Fig. \ref{fig:overview}, we turn to selecting one of the centrality measures, which is crucial for achieving accurate NA results, as different centrality measures may reveal different levels of expressiveness for a given network topology \cite{rodrigues2019network, borgatti2005centrality}.
-For instance, to examine the expressive power of different centrality measures, Fig. \ref{fig:example_karate} visualizes the nodes exhibiting different values for six centrality measures in the Zachary's Karate club network \cite{zachary1977information}.
-From the figure, it is observed that PageRank and closeness centralities are less expressive than others in the network.
-Thus, rather than na\"ively choosing one of the centrality measures as in our prior work \cite{park2022gradalign+}, we newly devise a centrality selection score $s_c$, which is computed \textit{prior to} performing NFA without knowing the ground truth prior anchor links to find the best centrality measure for a given dataset.
+For instance, we empirically examined that PageRank and closeness centralities are less expressive than others in the Zachary's Karate club network \cite{zachary1977information} (see Appendix B for a visualization example).
+In this context, rather than na\"ively choosing one of the centrality measures as in our conference version \cite{park2022gradalign+}, we newly devise a centrality selection score $s_c$, which is computed \textit{prior to} performing NFA without knowing the ground truth prior anchor links to find the best centrality measure for a given dataset.
 Specifically, we calculate $s_c$ based only on the distributions of each centrality measure of $G_s$ and $G_t$, then choose the one that has the highest $s_c$ as the best centrality measure.
+This centrality selection step plays a pivotal role in performing NA in reality without the ground truth node pairs, while guaranteeing robust performance regardless of experimental settings.
 A detailed description of the score $s_c$ will be shown in Section \ref{section 4.1.1}.
 As the final step of CNFA, based on the selected centrality measure, we augment node features, where the centrality measure is discretized and encoded with a fixed dimension by employing the equal-width binning technique \cite{catlett1991changing}.
-Then, it follows that
+Then, when the subscript $*$ represents $s$ and $t$ for source and target networks, respectively, it follows that